Del. Rich Anderson (R-51) explains his bill to a panel of House members.

-Lawmakers in Richmond are a bunch of angry birds, frustrated at existing law they believe does not solve the problem of drivers devoting their attention to their handheld screen instead of the road.
-This week, a panel of House members approved a measure they say would dramatically expand options for law-enforcement officers to crack down on behavior beyond texts and emails — a list that includes everything from Snapchat to Facebook, online behavior that many believe falls beneath the virtual cracks.
+Lawmakers in Richmond are a bunch of angry birds, frustrated at existing law they believe does not solve the problem of drivers devoted to their handheld screens instead of the road.
+This week, a panel of House members approved a measure they say would dramatically expand options for law-enforcement officers to crack down on behavior beyond texts and emails — a list that includes everything from Snapchat and Facebook to Angry Birds, online behavior that many believe falls through the virtual cracks.

 “Currently, the code does not cover anything except entering digits and manipulating keys for the purpose of crafting a text message,” said Del.
 Rich Anderson (R-51).
 “Posting on Facebook is not covered.
 Neither is posting on YouTube or watching YouTube.
-This gives our law-enforcement officials greater discretion.”
+This give law our law-enforcement officials greater discretion.”

-In 2013, lawmakers took action to criminalize texting while driving.
-But Anderson and others believe that leaves a loophole large enough to allow for a distracted driver to barrel his way through a crime scene and not even notice.
+Back in 2013, lawmakers took action to criminalize texting while driving.
+But Anderson and others believe that leaves a loophole large enough to allow a distracted driver to barrel his way through a crime scene and not even notice.
 Anderson says the current law is restricted to text messaging and iPhone messages.
-He says that leaves a gaping hole in the code that allow for all kinds of screen time that should be prohibited, although some lawmakers are skeptical.
+He says that leaves a gaping hole in the code that allows for all kinds of screen time that should be prohibited, although some lawmakers are skeptical.

-ANDERSON’S BILL received support from both Republicans and Democrats and it now moving through the House of Delegates, although many questions remain about how the bill would work.
+ANDERSON’S BILL is receiving support from both Republicans and Democrats, and it's now moving through the House of Delegates although many questions remain about how the bill would work.
 Police and prosecutors are in favor of the bill, saying it’s a good start to crack down on the crisis of distracted driving in Virginia.
 But lawmakers are divided over language aimed at behavior that “substantially divert” drivers from the road.

 “If I give my grandmother a handheld personal communication device,” said Del.
 Ben Cline (R-24), "she will not be able to use it in a way that does not substantially divert her attention from the operation of the vehicle."

-“May I humbly suggest that she shouldn’t be using it while she’s driving a car,” responded Del.
+“May I humbly suggest that she shouldn’t be using it while she’s using it while she’s driving a car?” asked Del.
 Todd Gilbert (R-15).